DOI-USGS/streamMetabolizer/README.md

 ### Package Support

 `streamMetabolizer` was developed 2015-2017 with support from the USGS Powell Center (through a working group on Continental Patterns of Stream Metabolism), the USGS NAWQA program, and the USGS Office of Water Information.
-Ongoing package work is unfunded and therefore limited, though still enthusiastic.
+Ongoing package work is unfunded and therefore limited.

 [![USGS](http://usgs-r.github.io/images/usgs.png)](https://www.usgs.gov/)